devonjones/openforge-tutorials/sets/paints.md

 Reaper is one of my favorites specifically for layering.
 The master series sells paints in triads, which is a shadow, midtone and highlight intended for some purpose.
 They sell skin triads, wood triads, verdigris triads, etc.  Reaper has a pigment density similar to vallejo.
 Reaper comes pre thinned.
 It's formulation has a fair amount of flow improver in it, so they are superb for layering, and thin well for glazing, but can be harder to use for wet blending.
 That being said, they generally still work just fine for wet blending.
 The amount of flow improver in them also makes them fairly well suited to airbrushes (though you should still add more flow improver).

 I personally think Reaper paints are the most comparable to Vallejo.
 Like Vallejo they are a good backbone for your paint collection.
 The triad concept is super useful for newer painters, but I still use the triads almost every time I paint because they help make some decisions just easier.

-## P3

-* Pigment Density: ?
-* Container: 18ml Paint Pot
-* Cost per ml: $0.22/ml ($4 per paint pot)
-* Personal level of experience: None
-* Purchase starting place: P3 has numerous sets, but the sets are all designed around factions from the Warmachine/Hordes miniatures wargame.
-No single set is good for a beginner painter, but if you play the game, they can give you much of what you need to paint a faction.
-* Finish: Satin

-I don't actually have experience with P3.
-It is well considered by many other painters.
-They tout that they use liquid pigment, which makes it harder for their paint to break, but I have no idea how effective this is.
-P3 does come in paint pots, which I personally do not like.
-I would probably be more inclined to try them if they came in dropper bottles.

 ## Scale 75